 - 1 lb. raw small shrimp, deveined and shelled

-- 12 oz. cream cheese, cubed and softened
+- 8 oz. cream cheese, cubed and softened

-- ½ cup chopped Italian parsley
+- 1-2 Tbs. chopped Italian parsley

 - 1 cup freshly shredded Parmesan cheese, divided use

 When the timer sounds, perform a quick release to remove all the pressure from the Instant Pot.
-Carefully unlock and remove the lid; gently stir in the remaining ingredients (diced tomatoes, shrimp, and cream cheese) along with half of the Parmesan cheese and half of the parsley.
+Carefully unlock and remove the lid; gently stir in the diced tomatoes, shrimp, and cream cheese along with half of the Parmesan cheese and half of the parsley.